-40. The bank shall undertake ongoing due diligence of customers to ensure that their transactions are consistent with their knowledge about the customers, customers' business and risk profile, the source of funds / wealth.
+39. The NBFC shall undertake ongoing due diligence of customers to ensure that their transactions are consistent with their knowledge about the customers, customers' business and risk profile, the source of funds / wealth.

-41. Without prejudice to the generality of factors that call for close monitoring, the bank shall necessarily monitor the following types of transactions:
+40. Without prejudice to the generality of factors that call for close monitoring, the NBFC shall necessarily monitor the following types of transactions:

-- (1) Large and complex transactions including RTGS transactions, and those with unusual patterns, inconsistent with the normal and expected activity of the customer, which have no apparent economic rationale or legitimate purpose. - (2) Transactions which exceed the thresholds prescribed for specific categories of accounts. - (3) High account turnover inconsistent with the size of the balance maintained. - (4) Deposit of third-party cheques, drafts, etc. in the existing and newly opened accounts followed by cash withdrawals for large amounts.
+(1) Large and complex transactions including RTGS transactions, and those with unusual patterns, inconsistent with the normal and expected activity of the customer, which have no apparent economic rationale or legitimate purpose.

+(2) Transactions which exceed the thresholds prescribed for specific categories of accounts.

+(3) High account turnover inconsistent with the size of the balance maintained.

+(4) Deposit of third-party cheques, drafts, etc. in the existing and newly opened accounts followed by cash withdrawals for large amounts.

-For ongoing due diligence, the bank may consider adopting appropriate innovations including artificial intelligence and machine learning (AI and ML) technologies to support effective monitoring.
+For ongoing due diligence, the NBFC may consider adopting appropriate innovations including artificial intelligence and machine learning (AI and ML) technologies to support effective monitoring.

-42. The bank shall align the extent of monitoring with the risk category of the customer.
+41. The NBFC shall align the extent of monitoring with the risk category of the customer.

-- (1) The bank shall put in place a system of periodic review of risk categorisation of accounts, with such periodicity being at least once in every six months, and shall establish the need for applying enhanced due diligence measures. - (2) The bank shall closely monitor the transactions in accounts of marketing firms, especially accounts of Multi-level Marketing (MLM) companies.
+(1) The NBFC shall put in place a system of periodic review of risk categorisation of accounts, with such periodicity being at least once in every six months and shall establish the need for applying enhanced due diligence measures.

+(2) The NBFC shall closely monitor the transactions in accounts of marketing firms, especially accounts of Multi-level Marketing (MLM) companies.

-Explanation: The bank shall subject high-risk accounts to more intensified monitoring.
+Explanation: The NBFC shall subject high-risk accounts to more intensified monitoring.